 Entrance qualifications: Basic knowledge of molecular methods.

-Description: This course will present methods for nucleic analysis in cancer covering SNP genotyping, rare mutation analysis, methylation, copy number analysis, gene expression analysis, splice variants, microRNA and exosome analysis.
+Description: This course will present methods for nucleic acid analysis in cancer covering SNP genotyping, rare mutation analysis, methylation, copy number analysis, gene expression analysis, splice variants, microRNA and exosome analysis.
 The whole workflow from sampling, preanalytics, analytics and data analysis, and relevant guidelines are discussed.
 The course is lecture based.

 The course contains:

 - Methods for SNP analysis incl. qPCR, HRM and sequencing

 - Introduction to rare mutation detection, copy number variation and variance analyses

 - Methods for rare mutation analysis incl.
 CastPCR, RNase H dependent PCR, myT primers, Two-Tailed PCR, dPCR, SimSen Seq etc.